 Students are expected to come to each lesson prepared.
 If you come to a lesson without practicing and preparing assigned materials, you will receive a failing grade for the lesson.
 An unexcused absence is recorded as a zero for the weekly grade.
-Weekly grades are determined by sufficient practice, etude completion, scale completion and appropriate progress on solo works assigned (see rubric above).
-An "A" student is expected to complete a minimum of 12 etudes and 12 scales per semester.
+Weekly grades are determined by sufficient practice, etude/excerpt completion, scale submission and appropriate progress on solo works assigned (see rubric below):